 I see the first sentence as a summary introduction because while it announces that God created the shemayim and the ‘erets, the actual crafting of those two things is only described as the account progresses.
 On the second day: “God said, ‘Let there be a vault between the waters’ . . .
 God called the vault shemayim.”
 On the third day: “God said, ‘ . . . let the dry ground appear.’ . . .
 God called the dry ground ‘erets.”
 So the creation of these two things is anticipated in the opening line, but they are actually created as the account progresses.

 We often miss this because English versions typically translate these two Hebrew terms as “heavens” and “earth” in the first sentence, and “sky” and “land” later in the account.
-(Accordingly, in Paradigms on Pilgrimage: Creationism, Paleontology, and Biblical Interpretation, a book I co-authored with Stephen J. Godfrey, we suggest that the opening of the creation account be translated instead, “In the beginning God created the sky and the land.”
-That’s what the account is really talking about.)
+Accordingly, in Paradigms on Pilgrimage: Creationism, Paleontology, and Biblical Interpretation, a book I co-authored with Stephen J. Godfrey, we suggest that the opening of the creation account be translated instead, “In the beginning God created the sky and the land.”
+That’s what the account is really talking about.
+(The book is now available free online through the link provided.)

 Further confirmation that the first sentence of the creation account is a summary introduction comes from the way the account ends with a matching summary conclusion: “Thus the shemayim and the ‘erets were completed, and all their hosts,” that is, their population—the sun, moon, and stars; birds, animals, and people; etc. The process of creation, according to the Genesis account, was to make habitable realms and then populate them.
 The shemayim and the ‘erets—the sky and the land—are the two prominent realms mentioned in summary statements at the beginning and end of the account.